About This Chapter

 5. Animal Cloning: Pros & Cons

-In this lesson we'll be learning about the benefits and challenges of animal cloning.
-Here we'll review what cloning is, animals that have been currently cloned, and applications.
-Then we'll look at cautions and challenges of animal cloning.
+In this lesson, we'll learn about the benefits and drawbacks of animal cloning.
+We'll review what cloning is and find out about animals that have been currently cloned and why.

 6. History of Cloning Animals